 Use this set of 50 pocket-sized cards as a London scavenger hunt for your young tourists.
-Each of the cards details fifty of London’s famous landmarks with an illustration and details about it.
-You can also search for other things to find near by including nearest Underground stations.
+Each of the cards detail fifty of London’s famous landmarks with an illustration and details about it.
+You can also search for other things to find nearby including the nearest Underground stations.
 There are also two cards that give a brief history of London.
 Parents can pull the cards to be used for each day.
 It’s a nice way for kids to get involved with planning activities for your trip to London. [cards, ages 6 and up]

 To examine any book more closely at Amazon, please click on image of book.